SaraAlert/SaraAlert/docs/api/api-specification.md

 }
 ```

-Use `http://saraalert.org/StructureDefinition/preferred-contact-time` for specifying the monitorees Sara Alert preferred contact time (options are: `Morning`, `Afternoon`, and `Evening`).
+Use `http://saraalert.org/StructureDefinition/preferred-contact-time` to specify the monitoree's Sara Alert preferred contact time (options are: `Morning`, `Afternoon`, and `Evening`).

 ```json
 {